-The Canada Emergency Business Account (CEBA) is a loan to help businesses pay their non-deferrable expenses during this challenging period.
+The Canada Emergency Business Account (CEBA) is a loan of up to $60,000 (up to $20, 000 is forgivable).
+This program is legislated by the Federal Government, administered by Export Development Canada (EDC) and delivered through financial institutions with the intent of helping businesses pay their non-deferrable expenses during this challenging period.
 The CEBA has two streams of eligibility: the Payroll stream and the Non-Deferrable Expense stream.
-These loans are government-funded, interest-free and provided through financial institutions in cooperation with Export Development Canada (EDC).
+A portion of the loan is forgivable, providing the remainder is repaid by December 31, 2023.

-To see a list of past CEBA updates, see our CEBA timeline.
+You can find a list of past CEBA updates in the CEBA timeline.

 How much your business can receive: